Editorial Policies

 In the initial stage of the review, the Redaction Board may approve or reject manuscripts submitted to the consideration of Procesos both before and after the double-blind peer review.
 The decisions stemming from this right are based on two basic criteria: 1) scholarly evidence supporting the contents being presented; and 2) compliance with the journal’s editorial policies.

 The anonymous evaluators, or double-blind peer reviewers, are chosen by the journal’s Redaction Board on the basis of their suitability, scholarship, and knowledge of the subject being discussed.
-In each case, Procesos extends a cordial invitation to these experts to review the manuscripts by a pre-established deadline (see Editorial Guidelines).
+In each case, Procesos extends a cordial invitation to these experts to review the manuscripts by a pre-established deadline (see Evaluation form).
 If any of the reviewers cannot do so, they must write to the journal to decline the invitation.
 In that case, Procesos makes an effort to designate another reviewer who can meet the pre-established deadline.
 If there are any conflicts of interest, the reviewers designated by Procesos must refrain from reviewing the material assigned to them and must also inform the Editor-in-Chief or Redaction Board about the nature of said conflict.

 Critical Dialogues and Reviews: The manuscripts published in the journal’s Critical Dialogue section consists of reviews of books previously selected by the journal.
 The authors of these reviews are specifically invited by the section’s editor.
 The submissions are evaluated by the Redaction Board on the basis of their quality, relevance, and scholarship.
 In coordination with the Redaction Board, the section’s editor determines how many book reviews are published in each issue.